h-livv/transformer-numpy/README.md

 # Transformer from Scratch — NumPy

-A decoder-only Transformer implemented **from scratch in NumPy**, including tokenization, embeddings, causal self-attention, feed-forward layers, backpropagation, cross-entropy, and parameter updates.
+A decoder-only Transformer built from scratch in NumPy, with tokenization, causal attention, backpropagation, and parameter updates written out explicitly.

-The implementation is deliberately explicit: the mathematical operations map directly onto the code, with no PyTorch, autograd, or neural-network libraries.
+I’m working toward inference and interpretability, using a small character model to keep the computations easy to follow.

+> **Status:** In progress.
+The current model trains on a tiny text sample; it’s
+> useful for studying the implementation, not for demonstrating language
+> ability.

 ## Models